Nebraska National Forest

-The Nebraska National Forest is a United States national forest located within the U.S. state of Nebraska.
-The total area of the national forest is 141864 acres.
-The forest is managed by the U.S. Forest Service's Nebraska Forests and Grasslands Supervisor's Office in Chadron, Nebraska.
+The Nebraska National Forest is a United States national forest located in western Nebraska, with a total area of 141864 acre.
+The forest is managed by the U.S. Forest Service's Nebraska Forests and Grasslands Supervisor's Office in nearby Chadron.
 The national forest includes two ranger districts, the Bessey Ranger District and the Pine Ridge Ranger District.
 In descending order of land, the forest lies in parts of Thomas, Dawes, Blaine, and Sioux counties.

 History

 The Nebraska National Forests & Grasslands began in 1902 as an experiment.
 University of Nebraska botany professor Charles Edwin Bessey, with the assistance of Gifford Pinchot, first Forest Service Chief, convinced President Theodore Roosevelt to set aside two treeless tracts of Nebraska sandhills as "forest reserves."
 Bessey's intent was to grow trees, which would offset what some thought would be a national timber shortage from large fires, unregulated harvest, and the country's growing appetite for wood products.

 Nebraska National Forest was established on November 15, 1907, by the consolidation of three smaller forests: Dismal River, Niobrara and North Platte National Forests.
 The Niobrara district is now known as the Samuel R. McKelvie National Forest.

 The national grasslands and the native ponderosa pine forest of Nebraska's Pine Ridge area were added to the National Forest System in the 1950s.
 The nearly 1.1 e6acres administered by the Nebraska National Forests & Grasslands are scattered across a large arc extending from central Nebraska west to the northern Panhandle, into southwestern South Dakota and on east to the state's center.
 At one point it was the largest man-made forest in the world, but has been surpassed by a forest in China.